 - Sign up for Award Wallet to keep track of your points & miles balances.

-- Check your credit score.
+- Check your credit score, and monitor your credit reports.
 As long as you have a score of 700 or more, you should be good to go (but please heed the caution, above).

 - Use a spreadsheet to keep track of every credit card you signup for.
 To help you get started, I created a sample Google Docs Spreadsheet (found here).
 If you’d like to use it, open the spreadsheet, then make your own copy by clicking File… Make a Copy.